- 1. Use Double-Optin

 However, quality always matters more than quantity in the email world.

-Keeping inactive subscribers in your email list can harm your open rates and make it harder to understand the impact of your campaigns fully.
+Keeping inactive subscribers in your email list can harm your open rates and make it harder to understand your campaigns' impact fully.

 Plus, if you continue sending messages to customers who don’t want to hear from you, they could end up marking your content as spam.